Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 In the real Boeing 737 aircraft, buttons are located beneath the metal arc that the speedbrake travels.
 If you listen carefully you can hear the buttons clicking as the lever moves over the button.
 These on/off buttons activate as the speedbrake lever travels over them, triggering logic that causes the speedbrake to move.

 This system has been replicated by using strategically placed micro-buttons beneath the speedbrake lever arc.
 As the speedbrake lever moves over one of the buttons, the button will trigger a relay to either open or close (on/off).
-The four relays, which are mounted in the Throttle Communication Module (TCM) trigger whether the speedbrake will be armed, stowed, engaged on landing, or placed in the UP position.
+To replicate the speedbrake system requires the use of 4 relays (speedbrake armed, stowed, engaged on landing, or placed in the UP position).
+A Phidget 0/0/8 relay card has been used and this card is mounted inside the Throttle Communication Module (TCM).

 Speedbrake Korry (armed and extended)

-The speedbrake system is a closed system, meaning it does not require any interaction with the avionics suite (ProSim737), however, the illumination of the condition lights (speedbrake armed and extended on the MIP) is not part of the closed loop system.
-As such, the korrys must be configured in ProSim737 (switches/indicators).
+The speedbrake system is a closed system, meaning it does not require the avionics suite (ProSim737) to operate.
+However, the illumination of the condition lights (speedbrake armed and extended on the MIP) is not part of the closed loop system and the korrys must be configured in ProSim737 (switches/indicators).

-An easy workaround to include the arm korry to the closed loop system is to install a micro-switch under the speedbrake lever arc to correspond to the position of the lever when moved to the armed position.
-Everytime the level over the micro-switch the arm korry will illuminate.
+An easy workaround to include the arm korry to the closed loop system is to install a micro-switch beneath the speedbrake lever arc.
+The position of the micro-switch needs to correspond to the position of the lever when it is moved to the armed position.
+Then, when the level travels over the micro-switch the arm korry will illuminate.

 Speedbrake Operation

-Using a potentiometer enables the DOWN and ARM positon to be precisely calibrated in ProSim737 (config/configuration/combined config/throttle/mcp/Levers).
+Using a potentiometer enables the DOWN and ARM position to be precisely calibrated in ProSim737 (config/throttle & MCP/Levers).

 The following conditions will cause the speedbrake lever to deploy from the DOWN to the UP position.